Week 11 - Error Handling and Debugging¶

 First of all, just being mindful of good coding practices goes a long way.
 It's easier to solve a problem if you don't introduce it in the first place, right?
 When we're writing code, we should think of the general outline of the code, as well as some cases where our code may fail (such as with specific inputs).

 In particular, if we're dealing with numbers for example, we may try to detect if the input that we received can be handled by our code.
-This is called input sanitization, and it's a good way to eliminate errors:
+This is called input validation, and it's a good way to eliminate errors:

 import math